Skip to main content

 Adding Surface Data

-1. Select a track in the File Tree
+1. Select a track, segment, or file in the File Tree

 2. Click Request Surface Data